 How do I choose the best life coach for me?

-Over the years or working as a life, career and business coach, I’ve come to recognise that I’m not the right coach for everyone.
+How do you know who will be the best life coach for you?
+With over 20 years experience working as a life, career and business coach, I know that I’m not the right coach for everyone.
 I thought it might be helpful to share some tips so that you can choose the best life coach for you.

 Be your life coach’s ideal client